CUrPLAN/Senior-Design-Capstone/developmentREADME.md

     - If the classes were in lists by their fulfills category, it might be easier to create the default list view, but searching for a specific class would be difficult (and that's done more often) -- also, implementing a different sorting / segmentation method would be difficult
 - Categories is a dictionary with the features that could go in a list by the fulfills category: credits, notes, but this way it's easier to access the attributes when we just have a classID
 - Prereqs are just an auto-generated list of strings of the right format from the description, and right now, we assume that its a one dimensional list of class ids --> this makes it easier to parse, but isn't very comprehensive for situations like MATH 3195, which can be filled if the student takes MATH 3191 and 3200?

-### Some considerations for changes:
-- Classes could probably be renamed to Semesters or something, and then we could have it in a format of a list of objects, each of which contains the semester / year of the classes, and then the list of classes
-- Credits could probably be a number
-Then we just have a format like:
+- Putting the classes into groups by semester, like:
 [{
     Semester: "Spring" / "Fall" / "Summer",
     Year: 4,
-        Classes: [{ "Name": STRING, "Credits": INT, "Color": CATEGORY }] }]
+    Classes: [{ "Name": STRING, "Credits": INT, "Color": CATEGORY }] }] means that it is much more difficult to loop through all the classes and pass the information related to the current state.
+(Like planned or taken status.
+Potentially, this could be solved by passing functions that you would pass arguments to for querying the state, or using redux).

+### Some considerations for changes:
-- Should we come up with a new structure for storing the status: Planned or Taken
+- Come up with a new structure for storing the status: Planned or Taken, or maybe just store it with the class_desc information
-- Credits could just be a value
+- Could credits just be an integer value
     - definitely for the flowchart, where it should be the required #
-    - for the classdesc, there are some classes with a range of values - it would be easier if it was just an integer though
+    - for the classdesc, there are some classes with a range of values
-- Restrictions are currently associated with flowchart classes, would they make more sense associated with the class descriptions instead???
 - Paths are associated with the classID, since the fulfills category is associated with it anyway (we could add this to the category like a list of paths like [["PHYS 2311", "PHYS 2321", "PHYS 2331", "PHYS 2341"], ["PHYS 2311", "PHYS 2321", "PHYS 2331", "PHYS 2341"], ["PHYS 2311", "PHYS 2321", "PHYS 2331", "PHYS 2341"]])